laurenqiu/100-days-of-code/log.md

 **Thoughts**: Haven't finished reading it due to limited energy.
 But I manage to give it a good start today after several days of not being productive.
 I think I can get better at both English and programming day by day as long as I'm consistent in improving both of them.

+### Day 7: June 26, 2024

+**Today's Progress and Thoughts**: Today I have a better state to focus on the task at hand.
+I have been intensively studing the final part of *Command Line Basics*, picking up those that I've not been able to pick up yesterday.
+I feel great because I can finally get through this part; with a little bit more effort tomorrow to complete what's left with this whole section, I can get into the next phase of study.

+The *Command Line Basics* have always been a daunting task for me.
+I've tried various sources previously with no avail.
+Finally at this phase of my life I make some progress with it.
+At least I've followed through the majority of the material and is able to expriment with those commands, its variation and different usages.